Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 **Attack:** Prowess

-**Duration:** Until the end of your next turn
+**Duration:** Instant

 </div>

-A tiny tornado forms, wreaking small-scale devastation.
-Select a tile within range and create a 1-tile radius tornado centered on the chosen tile.
-Whenever a creature starts their turn in the tornado or enters it for the first time on their turn, make a Prowess attack against them.
-If you hit, apply one stack of aloft to them.
+With a simple prayer, the shadow of your foe betrays its owner, clutching and grabbing at them.
+Choose a creature within range who is not grappled by a _grasping shadow_, then create a _grasping shadow_ creature in a tile adjacent to a creature that is in bright or dim light.
+The _grasping shadow_ then makes a Grapple attack against the chosen creature.

+This prayer is an attack: you may use it as an attack of opportunity, cannot use it while pacified and take damage when you use it while suffering from the temperance ailment.

+_Grasping shadows_ disappear immediately after they take damage or lose the grappling status and cannot act or spend movement.
+Tiles that contain only _grasping shadows_ are not considered occupied, and creatures may freely pass through or end their turn in tiles that contain them.

+_Grasping shadows_ share all of your other vital statistics, including affixes, attack bonuses and defenses.

-### Wrath of the Cyclone - Miracle
+### Wrath of the Damned - Miracle

 <div class="tight">